 The argument largely revolved around questions too complex to address in this space.
 Readers interested in learning more can check out SSI’s Facebook, Aryeh’s website, CUAD’s website, JVP’s Facebook, and Bwog’s previous coverage of this debate, which discusses many of the same questions.
 We have also created graphics outlining the main questions and arguments of the evening.

-Beyond the oft-repeated arguments for and against the amendment (if people hadn’t kept repeating the same points, the meeting could have been half as long), there were two aspects of the meeting that stood out.
+Beyond the oft-repeated arguments for and against the amendment, there were two aspects of the meeting that stood out.

 First, both VP Finance Adam Resheff and Disability Services Representative Aaron Liberman said they would resign if the referendum passed.
 Resheff called the current discourse surrounding this issue “hostile,” “tense,” and “unnerving,” and argued that CCSC shouldn’t expect the discourse surrounding a ballot initiative to be any more productive.
 He also expressed worries that, should the ballot pass, the burden would be placed on Jewish students to explain why it is anti-semitic.
 He implied that CCSC would not, for example, expect black students to do the emotional labor of explaining why an analogous question is racist.
 Ultimately, “if we vote for this, I couldn’t continue on this council,” he said.